 In addition, the company is installing Computed Radiology, Digital Radiology systems and imagers across isolation wards at hospitals to ensure effective monitoring and controlling the disease outbreaks.
 These technologies will empower clinicians to improve efficiency and expedite the early diagnosis of the disease.

 Commenting on this, Haruto Iwata, managing director, Fujifilm India said, “We all are witnessing an unprecedented and difficult time of our lives due to COVID-19 global pandemic.
 As Mumbai battles the highest number of coronavirus cases in India, we wanted to show our support to the healthcare professionals and salute these health warriors for stepping up for the country selflessly.
 Committed to work together with the people of India in this hour of difficulty, we have introduced these measures to ensure adequate protective equipment and masks are available for healthcare specialists and associated workforce present on the front lines.
 At Fujifilm, we believe it’s time for all of us to come together and protect humanity by acting responsibly and by doing what we can do to prevent further spread of COVID-19.”
+There are other treatment options in other places and one can also opt for medical tourism in case the ailment isn’t contagious, to explore them after travelling becomes a possibility.

 This article earlier entirely based on a press release has been amended and updated to include more information about Fujifilm’s medical systems activity in India on 19 July 2020.